Kailahun: Government

 The town is home to Kailahun district council and the District Council Hall.
 David Keili Coomber is the town chief of Kailahun.
 Kailahun, along with the entire Kailahun District is governed with a district council form of government, which is headed by a District Council Chairman, who is responsible for the general management of the town and for seeing that all local and national laws are enforced.
 The District Council Chairman is elected directly by the residents of the district of Kailahun.
 The current chairman of Kailahun district council is Tom Nyuma of the Sierra Leone People's Party (SLPP).
 Nyuma won the July 2008 Sierra Leone local council elections in a landslide with 75% of the vote.
-The candidate of the People's Movement for Democratic Change (PMDC) came in distance second, followed by the candidate of the All People's Congress (APC).
+The candidate of the People's Movement for Democratic Change (PMDC) came in a distant second, followed by the candidate of the All People's Congress (APC).
 Nyuma replaced fellow SLPP member Augustine Kortu who was the District Council Chairman until July 2008.
 Kortu is from the minority Kissi ethnic group.